OneBusAway/onebusaway-android/BUILD.md

 * **agencyX** = A sample rebranded version of OneBusAway for a fictitious "Agency X"
 * **agencyY** = A sample rebranded version of OneBusAway for a fictitious "Agency Y"

-This results in a total of 2 * 3 = 6 core build variants.
-Each of these core variants also has a debug/release build type - the end result is that you'll have 12 build variants to choose to build.
+This results in a total of 1 * 3 = 3 core build variants.
+Each of these core variants also has a debug/release build type - the end result is that you'll have 6 build variants to choose to build.

-The below instructions assume you're going to be building for the **google** platform flavor and original **oba** brand by default (e.g., `obaGoogleDebug`), but also mention how you would build/run the **amazon** flavor for the **oba** brand (e.g., `obaAmazonDebug`).
+The below instructions assume you're going to be building for the **google** platform flavor and original **oba** brand by default (e.g., `obaGoogleDebug`).

 If you want more info about building the other brands, please see the [Rebranding OneBusAway Android page](https://github.com/OneBusAway/onebusaway-android/blob/master/REBRANDING.md).

 ### Prerequisites for both Android Studio and Gradle